markmoxon/elite-source-code-bbc-micro-cassette/README.md

 * [BBC disc source (docked) annotated by Paul Brink](http://www.elitehomepage.org/archive/a/d4090010.txt)
 * [BBC disc source (flight) annotated by Paul Brink](http://www.elitehomepage.org/archive/a/d4090012.txt)

-This was a _big_ improvement over the original source files, and like many others, I eagerly grabbed them and sat down with a cup of tea for some interesting reading.
+This was a _big_ improvement over the original source files, and like many others, I eagerly grabbed them and settled down with a cup of tea for some interesting reading.
 Unfortunately, I still couldn't really work out what was going on; it was like stumbling across a trail of breadcrumbs in the forest, but after heavy monsoonal rain.
-Every now and then something would seem to make some vague kind of sense, but then I'd stumble across this kind of thing:
+Every now and then something would seem to make some vague kind of sense, but then I'd come across this kind of thing:

 ```
 \XX16 got INWK 9..21..26 up at LL15  .
 The ROTMAT has 18 bytes, for 3x3 matrix